Countly/countly-server/README.md

 ## What can Countly track?

-[Countly](https://count.ly) supports top-notch devices, including iOS, Android, Windows Phone and web apps.
+[Countly](https://count.ly) can collect and visualize data from iOS, Android, Windows Phone devices, desktop applications (Windows, Mac OS) and web applications.
 You can find a list of [official and community supported Countly SDK libraries here](https://resources.count.ly/docs/downloading-sdks).
 Each SDK has its own installation instructions.

 ## Built with